Gauntlet II

-Gauntlet II is a 1986 arcade game produced by Atari Games that serves as the immediate sequel to the original Gauntlet, which was released the previous year.
-Like its predecessor, Gauntlet II is a fantasy-themed top down dungeon crawler game and was released as a dedicated cabinet, as well as a conversion kit, both available in 2-player and 4-player versions.
+Gauntlet II is a 1986 dungeon crawl maze video game developed and published by Atari Games for arcades.
+It is a sequel to the original Gauntlet, which was released the previous year.
+Like its predecessor, Gauntlet II is a fantasy-themed top down dungeon crawler, and was released as a dedicated cabinet, as well as a conversion kit, both available in two- and four-player versions.